 Mdina Malta is next to Rabat’s city, contributing excellent cultural-historical value.
 Rabat’s history traces back 4000+ years and attracts thousands of tourists yearly.
 When tourists visit Mdina, they usually spend some time in Rabat because Rabat has more cafes and many exciting things to see.

 Where is Mdina, and how to get there?

 Most people arrive in Malta by plane at the international airport or by ferry from Italy, but Valetta is also a stop on many Mediterranean cruises.
 Once in the country, traveling to Mdina is quick as the island is tiny.

 Mdina is located near the center of the island nation of Malta.
 As you approach, Mdina’s immense ancient ramparts rise from the surrounding countryside.
 As prepared as you are for the view, it still stops you in your tracks, and you will scream, “pullover; I need to take pics.”
 Many people will be joining you along the roadside.
 It is no less impressive at night versus day.
 As you approach, the town has a fairy-tale charm, which will grow stronger as you enter.

 We had a rental car and did park in a pay lot right next to the main gate of Mdina.
 Those car lots, though, likely are busy at peak season.
 There are no cars within the city walls of Mdina but for residents.

 Taxis are an option in Malta but can be pretty pricey.
-Most visitors will come to this city from Valletta, a walled city with a rich history.
-If coming by bus you need to catch bus 51 from Valletta, and it will take you straight to Mdina in 30 minutes for an absolute bargain of $2.
+Most visitors will come to this city from Valletta, a walled town with a rich history.
+If coming by bus, you need to catch bus 51 from Valletta, and it will take you straight to Mdina in 30 minutes for an absolute bargain of $2.